Canada Visitor Visa

 Types of Canada Visitor Visa

-Multiple entry visas grants you unlimited entry into Canada for not more than six months at a time.
+A multiple-entry Canada visitor visa grants you unlimited entry into Canada for not more than six months at a time.
 It is valid for ten years or a month before the expiration of your passport, depending on which comes first.
 You need to arrive in Canada on or before the expiration date of your visa.
+It is possible to have your visa processed as a family, but each family member must fill out the applicable forms.

-A single entry visa, however, allows you to enter Canada once.
-The eligibility requirements for a single entry visa are:
+A single-entry Canada visitor visa allows you to enter Canada once.
+The full eligibility criteria and requirements for a single entry visa are:

-In most cases, you will need to apply again for a new visa once you’ve left Canada.
+In most cases, you must apply again for a new visa once you’ve left Canada.

 Who is Eligible for a Canada Visitor Visa?

 You must fulfil specific basic requirements to qualify for a Canada tourist visa.
-To be eligible for a Temporary Resident Visa (TRV), you must:
+To be eligible, you must:

 - Provide proof of ties to your home country (job, family, financial assets, or home) to show that you intend to return to your home country.

-- Convince the immigration officer that you do not intend to stay longer than the period specified in your visa.
+- Show the immigration officer that you do not intend to stay longer than the period specified in your visa.

 - Provide proof of funds to show you have sufficient funds for your trip.
-The funds you need depend on your arrangements, whether you’re staying with family or in a hotel.
+The funds required depend on your arrangements, whether you’re staying with family or in a hotel.

 Not everyone can obtain a Canada tourist visa.
 Some persons may be inadmissible for specific reasons.
 You might not qualify for a visitor visa if you:

 Some persons might also be inadmissible for health and medical reasons.
-The COVID-19 pandemic has made health and medical checks more stringent.
 A person may be denied a tourist visa due to medical reasons if:

-- There is an excessive demand on health or social services
+- There is an excessive demand for health or social services

 What Documents are Required for the Canada Visitor Visa Application?

-The documents required for your TRV application depend on the purpose for your visit.
+The documents required for your TRV application depend on the purpose of your visit.
+Here are all the necessary documents for your visitor visa application:

-- Two white background recent passport photographs (not older than 90 days).
+- Two recent passport photographs (not older than 90 days)

-- Minor children’s document (needed if a child under 18 years is travelling with a single parent, a friend, a relative, or alone).
+- Minor children’s document (needed if a child under 18 is travelling with a single parent, a friend, a relative, or alone)

 - A letter of invitation from your friend or family that you are visiting them.